Dance of Death (album): Background

-The band first confirmed that they would be working on a follow-up to 2000's Brave New World with producer Kevin Shirley on 27 November 2002; the album was announced alongside a small set of European tour dates for the following year.
+The band first confirmed on 27 November 2002 that they would be working on a follow-up to 2000's Brave New World with producer Kevin Shirley; the album was announced alongside a small set of European tour dates for the following year.
 On 6 January 2003, Shirley confirmed via his website that the band would begin recording that month, followed by the announcement that the basic tracks had been completed on 5 February and that the release was to be mixed in April.
-On 31 May, the band announced that the album, recorded at Sarm West Studios, would be entitled Dance of Death, after which the release date was issued on 17 June.
+On 31 May, the band announced that the album, recorded at Sarm West Studios, would be entitled Dance of Death, after which the release date was revealed on 17 June.

 The band undertook the Dance of Death World Tour in support of the album, which included many theatrical elements inspired by the record's songs.
 During "Dance of Death", Bruce Dickinson would wear theatrical masks and a cape while moving around the stage; at the end he would dress as the Grim Reaper for the final chorus.
 During "Paschendale", Dickinson would wear a traditional British Infantryman trench coat and helmet (although he revealed in the Death on the Road documentary that it was actually Hungarian), as worn during World War I, and the set would be decorated with barbed wire.
 The tour led to a live album and DVD, entitled Death on the Road, released in 2005 and 2006.

 The album was released as a DVD-Audio disc in 2004, including 5.1 mixes of each song.